-The hotel breakfast menu is typical of most NZ hotels’ continental spread with juices and toasts, but served with great view here.
+The hotel breakfast menu is typical of most NZ hotels’ continental spread with juices and toasts but served with a great view here.

-After checking out, we made our way to our next destination for Hot Water Beach and Cathedral Cove but along the way, we checked out point of interest, like this “honesty selling” booth (unmanned sales booth) at a farm along highway #2.
-We bought the pack of persimmons and insert the money into the money-box.
+After checking out, we made our way to our next destination for Hot Water Beach and Cathedral Cove but along the way, we checked out points of interest, like this “honesty selling” booth (unmanned sales booth) at a farm along highway #2.
+We bought the pack of persimmons and insert the money into the money box.

 Along the road, our attention was caught by this gorgeous flowering plant – The Hot Poker (formal name is Kniphofia and a native plant of Africa).

-The visiting bees were just so beautiful, perfect moment for macrophotography.
+The visiting bees were just so beautiful, the perfect moment for macro photography.

 KatiKati Birds Garden